Quick and easy vegan lunch ideas for kids for every plant-based family. A list of a variety of options to break out of that bored lunch phase!

 - bagel sandwich (fits perfectly in the big container area)

-- open faced rice cake sandwich (spread rice cake with peanut butter, cream cheese or hummus and top with thinly sliced veggies, nuts, dried fruit, seeds)
+- open faced rice cake sandwich (spread rice cake with peanut butter, vegan cream cheese or hummus and top with thinly sliced veggies, nuts, dried fruit, seeds)

 - mashed bean and avocado roll up (mash beans on tortilla, mash avocado over beans, roll and cut into pieces)